dancesWithCycles/OpenTripPlanner/docs/Basic-Tutorial.md

     $ java -Xmx2G -jar otp-2.0.0-rc1-shaded.jar --build --save .

 This will produce a file called `graph.obj` in the same directory as the inputs.
-The server can then be started later using the `--load` parameter, and will read this file instead of building the graph from scratch:
+The server can then be started later using the `--load` parameter and will read this file instead of building the graph from scratch:

     $ java -Xmx2G -jar otp-2.0.0-rc1-shaded.jar --load .